EAimTY/tuic/README.md

 tuic-server

 Options:
-    -c, --config CONFIG_FILE
-                        Read configuration from a file.
-Note that command line arguments will override the configuration file
+-c, --config CONFIG_FILE                                                                             Read configuration from a file.
+Note that command line                           arguments will override the configuration file                   --server SERVER Set the server address.
+This address must be included
-        --port SERVER_PORT
+                        in the certificate                                               --server-port SERVER_PORT
-                        Set the server listening port
-        --token TOKEN   Set the token for TUIC authentication.
-This option can be used multiple times to set multiple tokens.
+                        Set the server port                                              --token TOKEN   Set the token for TUIC authentication                            --server-ip SERVER_IP                                                                            Set the server IP, for overwriting the DNS lookup                                result of the server address set in option 'server'              --certificate CERTIFICATE                                                                        Set custom X.509 certificate alongside native CA roots                           for the QUIC handshake.
+This option can be used                                  multiple times to set multiple certificates                      --insecure      Skip certificate verification
-        --certificate CERTIFICATE
-                        Set the X.509 certificate.
-This must be an end-entity certificate
-        --private-key PRIVATE_KEY
-                        Set the certificate private key
+        --udp-relay-mode UDP_MODE                                                                        Set the UDP relay mode.
+Available: "native", "quic".
-        --ip IP         Set the server listening IP.
-Default: 0.0.0.0 --congestion-controller CONGESTION_CONTROLLER
+                        Default: "native"                                                --congestion-controller CONGESTION_CONTROLLER
                         Set the congestion control algorithm.
-Available:
-                        "cubic", "new_reno", "bbr".
+Available:                                 "cubic", "new_reno", "bbr".
 Default: "cubic"
-        --max-idle-time MAX_IDLE_TIME
-                        Set the maximum idle time for QUIC connections, in milliseconds.
-Default: 15000
-        --authentication-timeout AUTHENTICATION_TIMEOUT
-                        Set the maximum time allowed between a QUIC connection established and the TUIC authentication packet
-                        received, in milliseconds.
-Default: 1000
-        --alpn ALPN_PROTOCOL
+        --heartbeat-interval HEARTBEAT_INTERVAL                                                          Set the heartbeat interval to ensures that the QUIC                              connection is not closed when there are relay tasks                              but no data transfer, in milliseconds.
+This value                                needs to be smaller than the maximum idle time set at                            the server side.
+Default: 10000                                  --alpn ALPN_PROTOCOL
-                        Set ALPN protocols that the server accepts.
+                        Set ALPN protocols included in the TLS client hello.
 This option can be used multiple times to set multiple                           ALPN protocols.
-If not set, the server will not check ALPN at all
-        --max-udp-relay-packet-size MAX_UDP_RELAY_PACKET_SIZE
+If not set, no ALPN extension will be                            sent                                                             --disable-sni   Not sending the Server Name Indication (SNI) extension during the client TLS handshake
+        --reduce-rtt    Enable 0-RTT QUIC handshake
+        --fast-connect  Enable 0-RTT connect
-                        UDP relay mode QUIC can transmit UDP packets larger than the MTU.
-Set this to a higher value allows outbound to receive larger UDP packet.
-Default: 1500 --log-level LOG_LEVEL
+        --request-timeout REQUEST_TIMEOUT                                                                Set the timeout for negotiating tasks between client and the server, in milliseconds.
+Default: 8000                   --max-udp-relay-packet-size MAX_UDP_RELAY_PACKET_SIZE                                            UDP relay mode QUIC can transmit UDP packets larger                              than the MTU.
+Set this to a higher value allows                                  inbound to receive larger UDP packet.
+Default: 1500              --local-port LOCAL_PORT
+                        Set the listening port for the local socks5 server               --local-ip LOCAL_IP Set the listening IP for the local socks5 server.
+Note                           that the sock5 server socket will be a dual-stack                                socket if it is IPv6.
+Default: "127.0.0.1"
+        --local-username LOCAL_USERNAME                                                                  Set the username for the local socks5 server authentication                                                   --local-password LOCAL_PASSWORD                                                                  Set the password for the local socks5 server authentication                                                   --log-level LOG_LEVEL
                         Set the log level.
 Available: "off", "error", "warn",                            "info", "debug", "trace".
 Default: "info"
-    -v, --version       Print the version
-    -h, --help          Print this help menu
+    -d, --daemon        Daemonize                                                    -v, --version       Print the version                                            -h, --help          Print this help menu
 ```

 The configuration file is in JSON format: